PKBeam/Lanczos-HLS/README.md

 Includes both software and HLS implementations.

-(has some crazy memory optimisations since the target FPGA board has little memory)
+(has some crazy memory optimisations since the target FPGA board is the Zynq 7000 with <4MB of memory)